 – Build new audiences for professional development across our community

-Following the delivery of our more inclusive membership structure, we will build on these successes and seek to engage all parts of the workforce, including front of house and operations staff, volunteers and the freelance community.
+Following the delivery of our more inclusive membership structure, we will seek to engage all parts of the workforce, including front of house and operations staff, volunteers and the freelance community, reaching out to all museum workers in the light of coronavirus.

 – Ensure new website and members’ app deliver benefits to essential members